blckbx/mybosbotexample/README.md

 - Node 3
 Reconnected:
 - Node 1
 (BoS reconnects every x minutes).
 ````

 ## **🌱 Statistics for 7 days:**

-On every run Bos Bot messages some statistics about earned, spent and net sats for last 7 days.
-Routing rewards are displayed in min, 1/4th, median, avgerage, 3/4th and max amounts as well as the number of routings:
+On every run BosBot messages some statistics about earned, spent and net sats for the last 7 days.
+Routing rewards are displayed in min, 1/4th, median, average, 3/4th and max amounts as well as the overall count of routings:
 ````
 🌱 Statistics for 7 days:
 earned: 2000